-Canon 1D Mark II versus Canon 5D Mark IV
+Canon 1D Mark II vs 5D Mark IV

-The Canon EOS-1D Mark II and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in January 2004 and August 2016.
+The Canon EOS-1D Mark II and the Canon EOS 5D Mark IV are two professional cameras that were announced, respectively, in January 2004 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame (5D Mark IV) sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark II vs Canon 5D Mark IV
+Body comparison: Canon 1D Mark II vs 5D Mark IV

-An illustration of the physical size and weight of the Canon 1D Mark II and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1D Mark II and the Canon 5D Mark IV are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably smaller (29 percent) than the Canon 1D Mark II.
 Moreover, the 5D Mark IV is substantially lighter (42 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.